Azure/azure-relay-bridge/CONFIG.md

 The `RelayName` option is always required.

-The `HostName` is property optional and used by the `--addhosts` command line option of `azbridge`.
-When `azbridge` is run with that option, which requires running with administrative privileges, the hostname value is added to the local machine's "hosts" file.
-The `--cleanhosts` option removes all entries added by `--addhosts`.
+The `HostName` is property optional and used for documentation.
+Host names that shall resolve to the -L local forwarder address need to be added to the local hosts file.

 The `ConnectionString` property is optional and overrides the global settings if supplied.